-I am a PhD student in Canada.
+I am a PhD candidate in Canada.
 My research focuses on reinforcement learning.
 The primary objectives of my work are to improve agent performance, data efficiency, and task transferability in complex environments.
 My research applies to financial markets (algorithmic trading), control systems, and robotics.

 Noisy Importance Sampling Actor-Critic: By injecting noise into the importance sampling ratio, used to weight training samples of an on-policy algorithm, we see improved performance across several tasks in the Atari environment.
 Further, we show that the noise fundamentally changes how off-policy samples are weighted.

 Dynamic Planning Networks: A model that learns to use a state-transition model to dynamically construct plans by optimizing reward and state novelty.
 This work provides evidence that it is indeed better to learn how to plan in an end-to-end manner.

 I worked fulltime at Scaled Inference1 in Palo Alto, CA. My work focused on distributed systems and machine learning.

 I am the author of PLE, a reinforcement learning environment for python with over 30 academic citations 750+ github stars.